Shopify App That Lets You Shop with Friends Online

 That’s because it probably is.

-The issue isn’t that your wishlist app is broken.
-It’s doing exactly what it was designed to do.
-The issue is that the metric it shows you — conversion rate — is hiding the metric that actually matters.
-And once you see the real number, you can’t unsee it.
+Your wishlist app works exactly the way it was designed.
+The catch is that the metric it shows you (conversion rate) hides the metric that actually matters.
+Once you see the real number, you can’t unsee it.

 The Number Your Wishlist Dashboard Doesn’t Show You

 Open your wishlist app’s dashboard right now.
-You’ll see a conversion rate — the percentage of wishlist users who went on to make a purchase.
-It might be 25%, 35%, even higher.
-That looks fantastic.
+You’ll see a conversion rate, the percentage of wishlist users who went on to make a purchase.
+It might be 25%, 35%, even higher, and that looks fantastic.

 Now open Google Analytics.
 Pull your total unique visitors for the same period.